davidjgoss/cucumber-puppeteer-typescript-starter/README.md

 ## Other Stuff

-Outside of the main support code for steps
+Outside of the main support code for steps, there are some other aspects of a Cucumber project that are mapped out here, ready for you to expand when you need to.

 ## World Parameters